scwdev/portfolio-landing/README.md

 ## Project Description
 I have two main concepts that I'd like to integrate, though I'm concerned #2 may be too big of a bite at this time in my studies:
 	1) I would like my portfolio landing page to be a a dynamic onesheet, using links, transitions, and maybe an <iframe> or two in place of scrolling
-	2) I want to try to implement non-rectangular or even trapezoidal design using some combination of transform:skew/rotate and clip-path.
-Doing this in conjunction with reactive design as well as grid and flexbox will be... a challange.
+	~~2) I want to try to implement non-rectangular or even trapezoidal design using some combination of transform:skew/rotate and clip-path.
+Doing this in conjunction with reactive design as well as grid and flexbox will be... a challange.~~
+	2b) After a lot of concept research time, we're gonna stick with a (probably) parallelogram design.
+Short term goal: 'randomly' destributed tiles on a grid.
+Long term: actually randomise the tile positions with each reaload.
+Checkerboard kinda idea.

 ## Portfolio I want to Emulate
-Search and compare at least 3 profile web sites.
-Record your findings in the table below and include some aspect of the site that you would like to incorporate into your own site.

 Link To Site  | One Thing I'd Like To Incorporate |
 | ------------- | ------------- |
 | [https://www.marcomarino.design/project.html](https://www.marcomarino.design/project.html) | onesheet without scrolling. minimalist |